Ageing of the immune system (Immunosenescence)

 This is our body’s defence system.
 Cells, tissues and organs work together to protect us against bacteria, viruses, parasites and cancer.

 We are born with an innate immune system.
-This is our first line of defence, providing a barrier against infection.
+This is our first line of defence, inherited from our parents and providing an initial barrier against infection.
 As we grow, a parallel (adaptive or acquired) immune system evolves.
 This works out how to respond to new threats and ‘remembers’ threats it has faced, so it can stop them next time.

 What happens to our immune system as we get older?

 Our immune system tends to become less efficient and less reliable as we get older.
-This decline is known as immunosenescence ie ageing of our immune system.
-It has a number of different causes, including shrinking of the thymus gland.
+This decline is known as immunosenescence i.e. the ageing of our immune system.

 What are the health implications?

 - Autoimmune disorders can develop, like MS or rheumatoid arthritis.
-The immune system no longer distinguishes between healthy body tissue and harmful substances such as cancer cells, viruses and toxins - and begins to destroy the healthy tissue.
+The immune system no longer distinguishes between healthy body tissue and harmful substances such as cancer cells, viruses and toxins - and begins to destroy the healthy tissue by mistake.

 - The ability to detect and correct cell defects reduces.
 This can result in an increase in the risk of cancer.